The Not So Selfless Mom

 “It would be a really good time to bond with her, she needs you.”

 “These years go by so fast, appreciate them!”

 I promptly told those voices to sit down and shut up and I headed out the door.

-Because in my opinion, those voices all of us mothers hear are crap.
+Because in my opinion, those voices are crap.
 And the only thing those voices do is make us feel more guilty and burnt out.

-Had she gone out on a walk with me, I wouldn’t have had the time I needed to think in silence or listen to that podcast I wanted to check out.
+Had she gone out on a walk with me, I wouldn’t have had the time I needed to think in silence or listen to that podcast I’ve been wanting to check out for weeks.
 I would have started my day out slightly more crabby than usual because I didn’t get to fill up my own bucket first before spending the whole day tending to others.

 I love my girls.
 I love them with everything I have and I SHARE almost everything I have.
 My body, my food, my space and LOTS of my time.
 I have rearranged my career and left things I love behind to be with them more.
-But I also have the right to draw a line.
+But I am also a human being in need of rest.
+I also have the right to draw a line.

 During this particular season of my life, I will always say no to my kids joining in on my alone time.
 Do I spend one on one time with them?
 Yup.
 Do we go on walks and runs together?
 Yup.
 They get PLENTY of me.
 But I don’t get plenty of me.
 I was a person before I was a Mom and that person matters.

 When I was pregnant I had this vision of what I would be like as a Mom, of what my daughters would say about me when they were older.